apollo

 When the phase of extreme high strikes, they tend to be always hyperactive.
 They will act silly, speak so fast that one cannot follow their conversation, not feel the need to sleep, do things without even thinking, try to rush through everything, and believe they have superpower abilities.
 This kind of personality is extremely risky.

-Having bipolar disorder can be challenging not only for the patient but individuals around them.
+Having bipolar disorder can be challenging not only for the patient but also for individuals around them.
 Because of their confusing personality, it becomes difficult for individuals around them to understand them.
 Getting along with others, making friends, sticking to goals, and concentrating on work or studies can be tricky.

 The disorder usually affects individuals 25 years or above, but in rare cases, it can occur among teenagers.